1. What are the admissions requirements “really” like?

-If you have standardized scores that are more than five years old to a maximum of 10 years old, we will accept the scores on a transcript from a bona fide college or university that we are accepting for either transfer credits or to verify undergraduate degree completion.
+If you have standardized scores that are between 5-10 years old, Graduate Studies will accept the scores on a transcript from any accredited college or university submitted as part of application.

 5. I am an International Student and need help with admissions, where do I go?

-The following links from Student Affairs and on the graduate studies apply page offer information for international applicants and students:
+The following links from International Affairs and on the Graduate Studies apply page offer information for international applicants and students:

 1. How are graduate courses structured?

-All courses are provided in either a traditional seated format or in a seated/online or seated/teleconference format (hybrid).
-Most instructors use SAKAI, our learning management system (LMS) to post class resources, assignments, notes, and discussion forums.
+All courses are provided in either a traditional seated format or online or hybrid.
+Most instructors use SAKAI, our learning management system to post class syllabi, resources, assignments, notes, and discussion forums.
 When hybrid courses are used, they are provided as complements to the seated instruction and never as a substitute for the faculty-student interaction.
-There are a limited number of 100 percent online courses in most of the graduate programs.

-2. What are the “size” of the graduate courses?
+2. What is the size of an typical graduate course?

 All graduate courses are limited in the number of graduate students, with an exceptional 9:1 average ratio of graduate students to faculty member.
-Only a few graduate courses have more than 20 graduate students, with the majority in the 9-14 graduate student range (the ideal for student learning with a degree of diversity of thought and depth of education–in other words, just enough and not too many!)
+Only a few graduate courses have more than 20 graduate students, with the majority in the 9-14 graduate student range, the ideal for student learning with a degree of diversity of thought and depth of education.

 All graduate faculty members have been carefully chosen to represent both academic excellence and previous respective experience.
-Therefore, all faculty members are available during their on-campus hours as well as online via email.
-If you are unable to access your specific graduate faculty and need immediate attention, please see the respective graduate coordinator or the dean of graduate studies and continuing education via the Graduate Studies Staff page or through the contacts page in the Shepherd University catalog.
+Therefore, all faculty members are available during their on-campus hours as well as online via email and possible other forms of communication such as phone/skype/zoom/etc..
+If you are unable to access your specific graduate faculty and need immediate attention, please see the Graduate Program Coordinator for your degree or the Dean of Graduate and Professional Studies via the Graduate Studies Staff page or through the contacts page in the Shepherd University catalog.

 2. What are my prospects with a new graduate degree?

 All graduate faculty members have networks for individuals who are new to their profession.
 You will develop a strong rapport with your faculty that will help find that “right” position in your profession.
-In addition to the career information page on each of the graduate degree program web pages, graduate students may also seek assistance through the Office of Career Services.
+In addition to the career information page on each of the graduate degree program web pages.

 3. What can I do as an alum of Shepherd University once I graduate with my graduate degree?